Tickets

 Shoulder season - Spring/Autumn

-If you enjoy mild temperatures and vibrant lush foliage, springtime is an excellent choice for bushwalking.
-Autumn on the other hand is still warm after the summer but brings fewer crowds as the schools have started again.
-Temperatures in these seasons range between 8°C and 22°C. You can expect a few random showers at this time, but none that will dampen your holiday for more than a day or two.
+If you enjoy mild temperatures and vibrant foliage, springtime is an excellent choice for bushwalking.
+Autumn, on the other hand, is still warm after the summer but brings fewer crowds.
+Daytime temperatures in these seasons typically range between 8°C and 22°C, and can occasionally reach higher.
+You can expect a few random showers, but they are unlikely to disrupt your trip for more than a day or two.

 Tourists posing at a viewpoint overlooking Jamison Valley, Blue Mountains